 ‘Heard any of these remarks lately?
 ‘Flash is bad’; ‘I hate Flash intros’; ‘Don’t do Flash’.

 My long-term view has been that Flash is just another technology.
-Bad if it’s gratuitous showing off; good if it works for your users and their needs, as I wrote a couple of years ago in a column right here.
+Bad if it’s gratuitous showing off; good if it works for your users and their needs.
 And then a conversation started up attacking Flash again, so I started to worry if I’m a bit out of date and should be condemning Flash out of hand once more.
 Only hmm, I haven’t had much exposure to Flash recently, as my typical clients (government, non-profits) don’t really go for it much.
 So I was pleased when Maggie Reilly, a USA-based usability professional, mentioned that she’s been doing quite lot of work with Flash lately.
 Here’s her take on it.
 Over to you, Maggie.

 I’ve believed in the possibility of great Flash ever since I visited the Crumpler bag site after it was savagely criticised by colleagues for its poor usability.
 The site was held out as an example of atrocious, unusable design.
 But my reaction was quite different; it made me laugh out loud.
 I found the site creative, amusing, and quite usable for the likely audience: hip youngsters who enjoy a joke, even a sometimes scatological, potentially offensive and annoying one.